 Sitra will provide an arena for joint discussion, support interaction between participants and carry out background preparation work to create a basis for the discussion.
 The results of the work carried out in the focus area will be openly available and can be used by everyone interested in the development of continuous learning.

 Where are we now?

-In the autumn and at the beginning of winter 2019, we will facilitate the creation of a shared understanding of the main objectives of lifelong learning and the principles of its funding.
-The aim is to summarise the shared view on the subject of the key interest groups.
+In March 2019, we published a shared understanding of the main objectives of lifelong learning, the challenges to lifelong learning and the principles of its funding.
+The publication Towards lifelong learning summarised the shared understanding of 30 key interest groups on the topic.

-Between 2019 and 2021, the work will continue with the creation of a roadmap for the development of lifelong learning and by exploring the potential for implementing collaborative or experimental projects.
+Between 2019 and 2021, work in the focus area will continue with the production of information on lifelong learning, the creation of a roadmap for the development of lifelong learning and by exploring the potential for implementing collaborative or experimental projects.